 DATE AND TIME

-A dancer in the Fusion social partner dance movement since it began, Wren’s journey of discovery began at the tender age of 15.
-Fueled by his curiosity around sexuality, the natural world and an awareness of “something” bigger than himself or anything he could see, his devotion to love has been his guiding light, and partner dance the method of his understanding.
+A dancer in the Fusion social partner dance movement since it began, Wren’s journey of discovery started at the tender age of 15.
+Fueled by his curiosity around sexuality, the natural world and an awareness of “something” bigger than himself or anything he could see, his devotion to love has been his guiding light, and partner dance the method of his inquiry.
 After a rigorous dance training at The Branson School, followed by a BA in Drama and Dance at University of Washington, and four years unsuccessfully cutting his teeth in the Seattle entertainment industry, his work truly came alive when he discovered the Gene Keys and the Beloved community in Portland and gained a holographic overview of humanity.

 In working somatically with the contemplation of the Gene Keys and intuitively through listening to body language, applying his study of humanity through theater and his own felt sense, Wren has enabled countless students to dance with joy, helped free insights locked in the body, brought people into a greater awareness of their sensual nature and even assisted in the healing of chronic disease.
 Wren’s goal is to help guide people into right relationship with the moment; to listen and respond appropriately to what is being called for in service to the highest good of all involved.
 He is an author in the published work, “Reinhabiting the Village,” a TEDx speaker and your muse for all things movement.